An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: The -Bilaplacian Equation

 \section{The $\infty$-Bilaplacian Equation}

-As a practical application of our previous work, we study the Dirichlet problem for the inhomogeneous $\infty-$Bilaplacian equation:
+We study the Navier problem for the inhomogeneous $\infty$-Bilaplacian equation:

-As discussed earlier, the $\infty-$Bilaplacian is the formal limit of the $p-$Bilaplacian equation as $p\to \infty$.
-The latter equation is a nonlinear generalization of the Bilaplacian (Biharmonic) equation $\Delta^2 u=0$, which models elastic motion of a thin plate (used in geology, for example) \cite{S}.
-The nonlinear $p-$Bilaplacian can model traveling waves in suspension bridges \cite{LM}.
-Also, the $\infty-$Bilaplacian is the Euler-Lagrange equation for minimizing $\| \Delta u\|_\infty$, which is the prototypical $L^\infty$ variational problem and has been studied in \cite{KP}, \cite{KP2}.
+As discussed earlier, the $\infty$-Bilaplacian is the formal limit of the $p$-Bilaplacian equation as $p\to \infty$.
+The latter equation is a nonlinear generalization of the Bilaplacian (Biharmonic) equation $\Delta^2 u=0$.
+Both equations have many applications, and we refer the reader to \cite{LM} and \cite{S} for a more complete discussion of their use.
+Also, the $\infty$-Bilaplacian is the Euler-Lagrange equation for minimizing $\| \Delta u\|_\infty$, which is the prototypical $L^\infty$ variational problem and has been studied extensively in \cite{KP} and \cite{KP2}, among others.

 Typically, a Dirichlet problem for $\Delta_\infty^2$ admits neither a classical $C^3$ solution nor a weak $C^2$ solution, even for domains in $\mathbb{R}$.
-However, in what follows we show that a $W^{2,\infty}$ solution to the Navier Problem may be found that is constructed from (and bounded by) a sequence of $C^{2,\alpha}$ viscosity solutions to a perturbation of $\Delta_\infty^2$.
+However, in what follows we show that a $C^{2,\alpha}$ solution to the Navier Problem may be found that is constructed from (and bounded by) a sequence of $C^{2,\alpha}$ viscosity solutions to a perturbation of $\Delta_\infty^2$.